 - Federal, state and local building codes and regulations

-The CIDA-accredited program prepares students for entry-level interior design practice, and to apply for membership in professional interior design organizations.
-The Bachelor of Fine Arts Interior Design granted by The University of North Texas meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
+The B.F.A. in Interior Design granted by University of North Texas meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.

 Check out this award-winning video prepared by the students at Radford University.
 The competition was sponsored by the Interior Design Educators Council (IDEC).